imgbb/imgbb/README.md

 **Themes** -- The only theme that would be created in this phase, and for the foreseeable future, is the current IMGBB theme written inherently within the CSS files.
-Interested parties that commit to our website early on will receive various on-the-house conversions of their themes.
+Interested parties that commit to our website early on will receive various private on-the-house conversions of their themes.

 **Installation Scripts** -- Installation instructions and scripts will NOT be created in this phase.